 NOTE You can also activate AeroMag through MXconfig, SNMP, or by using the Reset button on the device.
-Press the Reset button on the AWK-3131A four times to activate the AeroMag AP.
+Press the Reset button on the AWK-4131A four times to activate the AeroMag AP.
 Press the Reset button five times to activate the AeroMag client.
 Press the Reset button three times to deactivate AeroMag (each consecutive press should be affected within 2 seconds of the previous one).
 You can activate either the AP first or the Client first as the order does not affect the behavior of the AeroMag tool.
-After the AeroMag function is activated, configure the following:

-Setting Description Factory Default Apply AeroMag Use the current configuration: Use the current Generate a new Apply AeroMag configuration Ose the current configuration: Use the current configuration generated by AeroMag.
-This option is only available if AeroMag was already active once before the current configuration change.
+Setting Description Factory Default Apply AeroMag Use the current configuration: Use the current configuration • configuration generated by AeroMag.
+This option is only available if configuration comgulation AeroMag was already active once before the current conngaration configuration change.
 If you are activating AeroMag for the first time, this option will not be available.
 Generate a new configuration: AeroMag AP: Discard the current configuration settings and generate a new set consisting of SSID, WAP2 password, RF type and search for the three best channels.
-AeroMag Client/Client-Router: Discard current configuration configuration settings and search for an AeroMag AP to get a new set of configuration settings.
-Lock AeroMag When this option is selected, no additional AP/Client is Inactive Topology Refresh Channel allowed to join this AeroMag topology and receive a new set of configuration settings.
-The statuses of all additional devices trying to join the AeroMag topology are indicated using a lock symbol.
-NOTE 1: The Lock AeroMag Topology function is activated immediately without the need to submit the changes and reboot the device.
-NOTE 2: You can trigger the Lock AeroMag Topology function for all units in an AeroMag topology by accessing any one of the AeroMag APs in the topology. kerresn Channel All APs in an AeroMag topology will search for the three best channels when the Refresh Channel function is triggered.
+AeroMag Client/Client-Router: Discard current configuration settings and search for an AeroMag AP to Look AsysMore get a new set of configuration settings.
+Inactive Lock AeroMag When this option is selected, no additional AP/Client is allowed Inactive Topology to join this AeroMag topology and receive a new set of configuration settings.
+The status of all additional devices trying to join is indicated using a lock symbol.
+NOTE 1: Lock Down function will be active immediately.
+There is no need to submit the changes and reboot.
+NOTE 2: In the same AeroMag topology, you can access any one of AeroMag APs to trigger this function for all the topology units.
+Refresh Channel All the AeroMag APs would search for the three best channels when Refresh Channel is triggered.
 If the new set of channels is different from the existing one, AeroMag APs will use the latest configuration generated and will inform the AeroMag clients to change their Turbo Roaming channels to the three channels defined by AeroMag.
-NOTE: The Refresh Channel function is activated immediately and does not need a submit action or a device reboot.
-You can trigger this function from any AP in an AeroMag topology and the function will be triggered for all units in the topology.
+NOTE 1: Refresh Channel will be triggered immediately.
+There is no need to submit the action and reboot.
+NOTE 2: In the same AeroMag topology, you can access any one of AeroMag APs to trigger this function for all topology units.